-Rich, fudge-like, Gluten-Free Rocky Road Bars that are bursting with peanut butter, chocolate, and mini marshmallows.
-These creamy, decadent bars are great for parties and make perfect gifts.
-Just in time for back to school.
+Rich, fudge-like, Rocky Road Bars that are bursting with peanut butter, chocolate, and mini marshmallows.
+These creamy, decadent gluten free rocky road bars are great for parties and make perfect gifts.

 Yo’re not going to believe how amazing these Gluten-Free Rocky Road Bars are!
 When you bite into the creamy peanut butter filling topped with chocolate, marshmallows, and peanuts you’re going to think, “Did I make this?”

 Yes.
 You can make this.
 You can impress your friends and family.
 And with school starting back up, you’ll need some easy recipes for birthday parties.

 These are super simple to make and freeze well.